 What meeting 100% of need looks like

 Why?
-Because of the 74 schools, 34 had an average net price after gift aid of over $8,000 for families with incomes of $30,000 or less.
-Harvard and Duke don’t report any average for this category.
-Only eleven had an average of less than $5,000 for this category.
+Because of the 75 schools with 500 or more full-time undergraduates, 38 had an average net price after gift aid of over $8,000 for families with incomes of $30,000 or less.
+Stanford and Duke don’t report any average for this category.
+Only 17 had an average of less than $5,000 for this category.

 Colleges get to define demonstrated need